Odorous Ant Facts & Information

 What Orkin Does

-Orkin technicians are trained to help manage Odorous Ants and similar pests.
-Since every building or home is different, your Orkin technician will design a unique ant treatment program for your situation.
+Orkin Pros are trained to help manage Odorous Ants and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique ant treatment program for your situation.

 Keeping ants out of homes and buildings is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.
 Orkin can provide the right solution to keep ants in their place...out of your home, or business.